Nachwa/openpose_keypoints/README.md

 #### Delete a keypoint
 You can also delete a keypoint by clicking on it then pressing DEL or Backspace.
-Deleting a keypoint sets it to (0, 0) position with confidance 0%.
+Deleting a keypoint sets it to (0, 0) position with confidence 0%.

 #### Save new JSON